Overview

 Background

-Dr Sarah Kendall is a comparative, interdisciplinary scholar with expertise in criminal law and procedure and evidence law.
-Her work focuses on domestic, family and sexual violence, and emerging and re-emerging national security threats.
+Dr Sarah Kendall is an interdisciplinary scholar with expertise in criminal law and procedure and evidence law.
+She is particularly interested in the intersections between law and science.
+Sarah's work focuses on justice responses to domestic, family and sexual violence, and emerging and re-emerging national security threats.
+Currently, she is researching victim-centric, trauma-informed criminal justice approaches in domestic, family and sexual violence matters.
+Alongside this research, she is examining the nature, effectiveness and appropriateness of the criminal law response to espionage, foreign interference and sabotage.
 Sarah uses a range of methods to conduct her research, including empirical (qualitative and quantitative) methods.

 Availability